Batman vs Black Panther

 The most popular post on my blog right now is where I compare Altered carbon and the Punisher in a Vs match.
 I suspect what people like about this post is the primal nature of the Vs battle.
 This one post generates so much traffic that I would be crazy not to try the same trick again.
 The only question is, who should the two sides of the next Vs conflict be.

 In the world of comic books, there is never-ending debate about who would win a fight between almost any two characters.
 True believers fervently defend their character against all comers.
 So the subject of my second Vs post shall be comic book characters, but which?
-With Black Panther still doing huge business at the box office, one of the protagonists in the fight is obvious.
+With Black Panther still on a high after doing huge business at the box office last year, one of the protagonists in the fight is obvious.
 Black Panther will be pitted against some worthy opponent, and that opponent shall come, I have just decided, from the DC stable.

 Luckily, Black Panther has a mirror character in the DC universe.
 Interestingly, there are a lot of these equivalent characters that appear in the publications of the two rival comic book publishers.
 Screenrant has a list of some of these very similar characters.